 The required size of the tractor and front loader will be determined by the size and weight of the bales to be handled.

 Remember, high moisture hay (silage) bales are very heavy in relation to similar size dry hay bales.

-Always use a tractor and front loader large enough to safely handle your bales.
+Always use a tractor large enough to safely handle your bales.